lealgabriel/lealgabriel/README.md

 - 👋 Hi, I’m Gabriel Leal
 - 👀 I am interested in being an excellent programmer!😎
-- 🌱 I’m currently learning C# object-oriented programming
+- 🌱 programming Language: C#
-- 💞️ I am looking to collaborate positively in a company that gives me this opportunity.
+- 💞️ I am looking to collaborate positively in a company.
 - 📫 You can find me on LinkedIn: https://www.linkedin.com/in/g-abrielleal/

 <!---